Where will we sleep?

-The weather in Shelton tends to be hotter and drier than year, but that being said, some years have had very cool rainy days so it’s hard to predict.
+The weather in Shelton tends to be hot and dry, but that being said, some years have had very cool rainy days so it’s hard to predict.
 Check the weather.
 It cools down quite a bit in the evenings, and since some evening activities are outside, you will want long pants and a sweater.

 Bring good footwear—there are lots of rough and wild areas that you will want sturdy sneakers for.
 You will be unhappy if you try to spend the week in flipflops—especially kids.